YeastarCarol/Yeastar-S-Series-API-Guide-en/introduction_to_the_api/enable-s-series-voip-pbx-api.md

 2\) Input the username and password.
 The password should be a combination of uppercase and lowercase letters and numbers.

-Note: the username and the password here will be used by the 3rd party software to establish connection with S-Series VoIP PBX through S-Series API.
+Note: the username and the password here will be used by the 3rd party software to establish connection with S-Series VoIP PBX through the S-Series API.

 3\) Choose the extensions that require status monitoring.
 All extensions are chosen by default.
 Whenever the extension status changes \(for example,  the call status of extension changes from Busy to Idle\), the API will send a report of trunk status changing to the application server.